akiarie/lex/README.md

-# Lexxing Lex with Lex
+# A Lex that lexes itself